segeljakt/readmouse/README.md

 # readmouse

-A very small library for reading the mouse location on macOS.
+A very small library for reading the mouse location and mouse button presses on macOS.

 # Example usage